Where we walk

 Join Derek and Trudie on a unique nighttime walk and walk 1 mile offshore to Seymour Tower.

 As the tide recedes, walk in a seascape where the reflections of stars twinkle in the rock pools along with the occasional sparkle of bioluminescence*.
-Perhaps, on a clear night, catch a glimpse of a shooting star and the Milkyway.
+On a clear night, perhaps catch a glimpse of a shooting star and the Milkyway.

 At your feet, observe tiny marine creatures as they scurry about on nocturnal missions while our figures cast moon shadows.

 On the nights of a full moon, you may even be able to read a newspaper – though the marine life is perhaps more newsworthy!

 *Note.
 Bioluminescence is much harder to see when it is a full moon.
-The best displays of bioluminescence choose our bioluminescence walks.
+For the best displays of bioluminescence, choose our bioluminescence walks.